 Emma, an 9-year-old participant from Monroe, NJ, joined Friendship Circle two and a half years ago.
 Before Emma became a participant, her mother Shari Weissman was already somewhat familiar with Friendship Circle—her cousin’s son, who has autism, was in the Livingston, NJ group.
 Shari consulted Google to see if there was a Friendship Circle in her area and found the location in Manalapan.

 According to Shari, ‘Emma goes to the Sunday program from 2-5, and gives the family a break every Sunday.
 Everyone is so warm and friendly there.
-Although Emma is non-verbal, she gets very excited to go every week.
+Emma gets very excited to go every week.
 She received a specialized bicycle from one of the Friendship Circle donors (Jerry Marks—see his story below), which she loves, because she has a similar bike at school.
 Emma likes walking around and being amongst people.’

 In addition to Emma benefiting from the programs Friendship Circle has to offer, Emma’s family is able to use her time there as an opportunity to relax, knowing that she’s in a safe and supportive environment.
 Caregiver stress is a very real issue, and it’s so important for families who have children with special needs to step away for a little while and recharge.
 Some “off” time for the family means better care and support for the child.
 It’s also an excellent way to begin to impart the idea of independence.
 For Emma and her family, participating in Friendship Circle is a recipe for success.